Lisa BernsteinGlobal Head of Human Resources, Apollo Global Management

 Kleintop earned his B.S. degree in Business Administration from the University of Delaware and received his M.B.A. degree from Pennsylvania State University.
 He also studied at the London School of Economics and is a Chartered Financial Analyst (CFA).

 David Kudla is founder, CEO and chief investment strategist of Mainstay Capital Management, LLC.
-He has been ranked by Barron’s as one of the “Top 100 Independent Financial Advisors” in the country for the past eight years, and in the top 25 for the past three years.
+He has been ranked by Barron’s as one of the “Top 100 Independent Financial Advisors” in the country for the past eleven years, and in the top 25 for the past six years.
 Kudla is a contributing writer for Dow Jones and Forbes.
 He regularly speaks at national conferences, publishes articles about retirement planning and investing, and advises thousands of workplace savings plan participants.
 He regularly appears on Bloomberg, CNBC, Fox Business and other networks, and is frequently quoted in the financial press.
 Kudla has earned his certificate in financial planning and two postgraduate degrees, including a master’s in management at Stanford University.
 He is an adjunct professor, serves on several university advisory councils, and sponsors student-managed portfolios and conferences.

 Brian Kushner is a Senior Managing Director at FTI Consulting and is based in Dallas.
 Dr. Kushner co-leads both the Technology and the Aerospace, Defense and Government Contracting practices.
 Over the past 20 years Dr. Kushner has served as Chairman, Director, CEO/interim CEO or CRO of over a dozen public and private telecom, media and technology (TMT) companies.